UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/05-clustering.md

 >
 > > ## Solution
 > >
-> > You may perform a text facet, find and include only journals with 'United States' value, however, if performing a `text filter` shpuld save you some time.
+> > You may perform a text facet, find and include only journals with 'United States' value, however, if performing a `text filter` should save you some time.
 By filtering results to US cases only, you will have 838 records.
 > {: .solution}
 {: .challenge}